 A coach walks into the locker room and yells, “full pads guys, full pads!”
 The guys repeat “full pads?” then start to pull their jerseys off and replacing them with shoulder pads.
 Here I am having put my pads on, taken them off, and now putting them on again.
 I feel foolish.
 As I’m strapping my pads on, tugging at a belt, my hand breaks loose and I hit myself in the mouth.
 I’ve just bloodied my lip and the game hasn’t even started.
 I’m nervous, anxious, excited.

-“Lets go, guys!” a coach yells out and we all start to head for the door.
+“Lets go, guys!
+The winner of today’s challenge get Patriots tickets!” a coach yells out and we all start to head for the door.
 Another coach walks over – “what size helmet do you have?”
 “Large” I reply.
 “I need you to share”.
 A player has shown up that doesn’t have his helmet and he is a starter on defense.
 I’m a second string offense guy.
 I guess I’m sharing my helmet.